taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 # 📋 Prerequisites

 We depend on the same prerequisites as the offline ML pipelines.
 If modules 1 to 5 are working, you are good to go.
+Just make sure to fill in the `.env` file with the correct credentials.

 ## Local Tools

-You'll need the following tools installed locally, starting with Module 1:
+For all the modules, you'll need the following tools installed locally:

 | Tool | Version | Purpose | Installation Link |
 |------|---------|---------|------------------|